Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes Progress.md

 ### <span style="color: orange;">To-Do</span>
 - **No low speed splat**: Removes the fish collision sound when hitting objects at low speed with a Seamoth.
 - **Add missing PRAWN sounds**: Adds collision sounds to the PRAWN Suit.
-- **Dynamic Creepvine light**: Updates the Creepvine seed light according to the amount of remaining seeds.
 - **Add missing cannon items**: Allows moving the Sulfur Plant, Brain Coral, Planter, Tiger Plant, Lantern Fruit, and Bulbo Tree with the propulsion or repulsion cannon.
 - **Restore health after poison**: Allows health to be restored after reloading the game while poison was active.
 - **Limited PRAWN landing particles**: Prevents PRAWN Suit landings from spawning particles if not on sand.